MihaelsGit/clever-reader-specification/README.md

 - No user authentication, so if multiple users connect unexpected behaviour can occur
 - No mobile support because it is not convenient to have much popups and small windows on mobile screens
+- The maximum supported pdf file size is 1MB because of the limits of H2 database

 ## Architecture